Meet the committee

 Tuesday before Selection Sunday

-The committee arrives in Indianapolis for the beginning of the selection process.
-For the next five days, the 10 committee members will cast hundreds of ballots and engage in debate over dozens of teams until the final bracket of 68 is released on Selection Sunday (6 p.m.
-EST on CBS).
+The committee arrives in New York City for the beginning of the selection process.
+For the next five days, the 10 committee members will cast hundreds of ballots and engage in debate over dozens of teams until the final bracket of 68 is released on Selection Sunday (5:30 p.m.
+ET on CBS).